Rank conditions and amenability for rings associated to graphs

 In this section, we explain our terminology and notation, as well as expound some basic facts about the rank condition, the strong rank condition, and rings associated to graphs.
 Before delving into rings, we define the notion of a quasiordering, also known as a preordering, which plays a salient role in all of our theorems and their proofs.
 A \emph{quasiordering} $\geq$ on a set $X$ is a relation that is reflexive and transitive.
 A {\it maximal} element of a set $X$ with respect to a quasiordering $\geq$ on $X$ is an element $m\in X$ such that, for all $x\in X$,

 Obviously, quasiorderings on finite sets always admit at least one maximal element.
 This fact will be relied upon repeatedly in the sequel.

-The present paper is only concerned with unital rings, as the rank and strong rank conditions have historically only been studied for such rings.
-Indeed, some complications arise in trying to extend these notions to nonunital rings.
+The present paper is exclusively concerned with rings with a multiplicative identity element, as the rank and strong rank conditions have historically only been studied for such rings.
+Indeed, some complications arise in trying to extend these notions to rings without identity.
 Due to this focus, we will always use the term {\it ring} to mean an associative ring $R$ with a multiplicative identity element, which we also call a {\it unit element} and denote by either $1$ or $1_R$.
 Furthermore, unless we explicitly state otherwise, a subring must possess the same unit element as the overring, and ring homomorphisms will be required to map the unit element of the domain to that of the codomain.

 By a {\it module}, we will mean a right module unless we indicate otherwise.
 Also, the unit element of our ring will always be assumed to be an identity element for our module multiplication as well.

 If $R$ is a ring and $n$ a positive integer, then $M_n(R)$ represents the ring of $n\times n$ matrices over $R$.